End Times: Introduction

 - The “thousand years” of Revelation 20 is to be taken symbolically.
 We can’t know the exact duration of the millennium.
 (Postmillennialists agree with this statement.)

-- The millennium is a time in which Satan’s influence is reduced, so that the gospel can be preached to the entire world (Revelation 20:3).
+- During the millennium, Satan's influence is diminished, allowing the gospel to be preached worldwide (Revelation 20:3).
 That time is now.

 - Those who are said to be reigning with Christ for the thousand years (Revelation 20:6) are Christians who have died and are already reigning with Christ.

-- The present church age will continue until the time of Christ’s return, which will bring the resurrection of believers and unbelievers, judgment, and the new heaven and new earth.
+- The current church age will last until Christ returns, leading to the resurrection of both believers and unbelievers, followed by judgment and the creation of a new heaven and earth.
 This will lead to the eternal state.

 - Revelation does not teach only about the last period in history.
 It covers and elaborates the entire history of the church.